JackBegay/Unix-Administration/README.md

 # Unix-Administration

 ## Objective
 The organization needs to update file permissions on certain files and directories inside the projects directory.
 The current permissions need to be changed to represent the level of authorization that should be given.
 I will be checking and changing the current permissions to futher secure their system.
+Lastly I need to add a user, put them in mulitple groups, and be able to remove them.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of user and group administration
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of file and directory permission management
+- Profiency in using the command-line interface (CLI)
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of least-priviledge principles

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+-Using a machine with Linux operating system
+-The command-line interface(CLI) to interact with the Linux operating system

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*
+1.Add a new user researcher9 who belongs in the primary group research_team and sales_team as their secondary group.
+The new user researcher9 also needs to take ownership of the project_r.txt in /home/researcher2/projects directory.
+C:\Users\jackr\OneDrive\Pictures\Screenshots\Screenshot 2025-04-22 212551.png